 If you think the thumbnail screenshot could do with more oomph or needs the addition of your keyword, take your screenshot into a program like Canva to pretty it up or add the keyword within a title.

 3. Videos are more searchable with closed captions

 Captions enhance your video’s accessibility to a larger audience.

 With increased views, your return on investment is higher.

 If your keyword or keyword phrase is in the video narration, closed captions will give you another keyword boost.

 Google’s algorithms take closed captions into account when ranking videos

 If you use a video creation tool that allows you to add closed captions, turn on this feature.

-If you are working with a video production company, make sure they add closed captions.
+If you are working with a video production company – ta da, like us – they can do this for you.